AdobeDocs/experience-manager-cloud-service.de-DE/help/operations/indexing.md

 1. Die Indexkonfiguration wird über Bereitstellungen geändert. Änderungen der Indexdefinition werden wie andere Inhaltsänderungen konfiguriert.

-1. Auf einer hohen Ebene in AEM als Cloud-Dienst werden mit der Einführung des [Blue-Green-Bereitstellungsmodells](#index-management-using-blue-green-deployments) zwei Indizes vorhanden sein: ein Set für die alte Version (blau) und ein Set für die neue Version (grün).
+1. Auf einer hohen Ebene von AEM als Cloud-Dienst werden mit der Einführung des [Blue-Green-Bereitstellungsmodells](#index-management-using-blue-green-deployments) zwei Indizes vorhanden sein: ein Set für die alte Version (blau) und ein Set für die neue Version (grün).

 <!-- The version of the index that is used is configured using flags in the index definitions via the `useIfExist` flag.
 An index may be used in only one version of the application (for example only blue or only green), or in both versions.
 Detailed documentation is available at [Index Management using Blue-Green Deployments](#index-management-using-blue-green-deployments). -->